billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 ### Help Fund Fr.
 Altman's Fight Against the Enemy

-Father Altman's many friends have estabilished a fund to help the good priest fight the lost bishop.
+Father Altman's many friends have established a fund to help the good priest fight the lost bishop.
 Please consider donating.
 Canon lawyers are just as expensive as civilian lawyers, and this battle will take a year at least.

 **[Donate Here](https://givesendgo.com/G24HH)**